Shymkent: Koshkar Ata mosque

+Old city

 The old city began to appear thanks to artisans and farmers who began to settle at the foot of the citadel of the ancient city of Shymkent in the 16th century.

 Today, the streets of the Old City follow the outlines of the streets of past centuries.
 But only two architectural objects of the century before last have survived - the Koshkar Ata mosque and the house of the district chief.
 In the late period of the Soviet Union, a plan was created to preserve the Old City as an open-air museum with special requirements for newly erected buildings to combine the historical and modern architectural style.
 After the fall of the Soviet Union the plans were not realized.